otsosaarinen/otsosaarinen/README.md

 ### About me

-I'm an ICT engineer from Turku, Finland.
-I'm very interested in web development, integrations & health technology.
-My main interests are web development, integrations & health technology.
-I've been programming since 2021 and I'm most proficient in TypeScript & Python.
+ICT engineer from Turku, Finland.
+Interested in web development, integrations & health technology.

 ### Education
 **Bachelor of Engineering, Information and Communications Technology**